Washington Freedom (cricket): Dominance under Smith, Maxwell

-During the 2024 and 2025 MLC seasons, the Freedom were considered to be one of the strongest and most dominant teams in the league.
+2024: Maiden MLC title

+The captain of the Washington Freedom, Steven Smith, posing for a picture with the 2024 Major League Cricket trophy after winning the championship against San Francisco.

 Following a good inaugural season, the team retained much of its overseas and domestic core, including Akeal Hosein and U.S. bulwarks Andries Gous and Saurabh Netravalkar.
 Ahead of the 2024 season opener, the team signed, amongst others, domestics Ian Holland, Yasir Mohammad and future captains Steve Smith and Glenn Maxwell.

 With Smith appointed the team's captain and Ricky Ponting replacing Shipperd as head coach, he led the Freedom through a dominant tournament – with Maxwell and fellow Australian teammate Travis Head firing with the bat and Netravalkar and New Zealander Rachin Ravindra topping the league's bowling charts.
 In the group stage, they went top of the table by first recording a 3-0-1 record in Morrisville.
 Barring one washout game against Texas, the Freedom defeated New York by 4 runs in a rain-affected endeavor, cruised past Seattle by 5 wickets, and crushed Los Angeles by 8 wickets.
 In Grand Prairie, the team continued their undefeated streak by again defeating Los Angeles, steamrolling New York by 94 runs, and clinching a heavy 42-run victory over Texas.
 Their only defeat of the season came at the hands of San Francisco, as they were downed by 6 wickets.
 In the finals, the Freedom defeated the Unicorns by 96 runs to win their first title.